Part of the TeachMe Series

 At rest, there is a high vasomotor tone i.e. the tonic contraction of the smooth muscle is higher.
 This is because the tissues require less blood during rest.
 The sympathetic nervous system is largely responsible for controlling the vasomotor tone.
 It causes noradrenaline release, which then acts on α1 GPCRs (G-protein coupled receptors).

 The vasomotor tone of arterioles can be altered in response to changes in tissue requirements for blood flow.
-These changes can be brought about by several factors:
+These changes can be brought about by several factors such as vasodilator metabolites, myogenic factors and autocoids.

 Vasodilator Metabolites

 Metabolically active tissues release vasodilator metabolites such as H+, CO2, K+, adenosine and lactate.
-These have a knock-on effect in reducing the vasomotor tone by causing vasodilation of the arterioles through smooth muscle relaxation.
+These reduce the vasomotor tone by causing vasodilation of the arterioles through smooth muscle relaxation.
 As the resistance in the arteriole has reduced, the blood flow to the tissue can increase.
-This is useful as it allows the blood to transport metabolites away from the tissue, thus helping to limit potential toxic effects to the tissue.
+This is useful as it allows blood to transport metabolites away from tissue, thus helping limit potential toxic effects to tissue.
 Once the metabolites have been removed, the vasomotor tone will return back to its normal level.

 Myogenic Factors